Nothing lasts forever except true love, and tattoos

 Clyde’s tattoo choices were even worse, mostly because he had so many more—reputedly five.
 One was of his sweetheart’s initials — nope, not BEP.
 It was EBW, for Eleanor B. Williams, the little gal he hoped to marry before a rental car mix up on his way to see her set him on a life of crime.
 He also had a tattoo of a shield and anchor and “USN” on his left arm.
 Was he ever in the US Navy?
 Nope.
 He tried to enlist as a teen, and was so excited to serve his country that he got the tattoo, and then was rejected for medical reasons.
 He had several more tattoos as well, including one of a woman’s face.
 It wasn’t Bonnie’s either.

-The story of Bonnie and Clyde comes with many lessons — a life of crime (unless it’s from the safety of Wall Street) is probably a bad choice, true love can’t stop high caliber bullets and think long and hard before getting a tattoo — they last forever, even into the grave.
+The story of Bonnie and Clyde comes with many lessons — a life of crime is probably a bad choice, true love can’t stop high caliber bullets and think long and hard before getting a tattoo — they last forever, even into the grave.